davidjlcosta/demo/README.md

 Getting Started
 ---------------
 These instructions will get you a copy of the project on your local machine for development and testing purposes.
-We recommend following along the instructions using a Debian GNU/Linux distribution such as <code>ubuntu-22.04.3-live-server-amd64</code>.
+We recommend using a Debian GNU/Linux distribution such as <code>ubuntu-22.04.3-live-server-amd64</code>.

 #### <i></i> Prerequisites
 What software you need to install before cloning the repository.